audreyfoy/Lab2/recipe.md

 ## Additional Directions:
 4. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.
+5. Once mixture is well combined, add your 1 cup of coffee.
-5. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.
+6. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.
-6. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
+7. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
-7. Pour the batter into a greased and floured 9x13-inch baking pan.
+8. Pour the batter into a greased and floured 9x13-inch baking pan.